michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.7
+Fishing pole is now fully craftable and auto-equips to the X button.
+Architecture for checking whether you are in a valid fishing location has been implemented.
+I plan to flesh out the fishing feature so that one may obtain copper to build better tools.
+More crafting features shall be implemented.

 ### Alpha 1.2.6
 Some more slight UI adjustments.
 Added a few actions.
 Shaking the tree now produces sticks, string, and leaves.
 Searching the sand, you can find worms.
 Next update should be the crafting upate.